Washington Addiction Treatment

 Washington offers a wide range of treatment centers, as well as some state-funded options for those in need.
 Many statewide rehab facilities accept private insurance plans and provide solutions for financial difficulties.

 While researching treatment options, it’s important to look into the program’s therapy methods, recovery rates, rehab duration, as well as location.
-It’s possible that the best program available is out of state.
+It’s possible that the program for your situation is available is out of state.
 A program further from home, however, shouldn’t deter you.
 Choosing a treatment center in another state can better allow you to focus on your life, health and long-term sobriety.

 The Division of Behavioral Health and Recovery (DBHR) in Washington provides funding for prevention, intervention, treatment and recovery services to those enrolled in Medicaid.